ystk/debian-python2.7/Doc/library/functions.rst

    the result is always a list.

-.. function:: max(iterable[, args...][key])
+.. function:: max(iterable[, key])
+              max(arg1, arg2, *args[, key])

+   Return the largest item in an iterable or the largest of two or more arguments.

-   With a single argument *iterable*, return the largest item of a non-empty iterable (such as a string, tuple or list).
-With more than one argument, return the largest of the arguments.
+   If one positional argument is provided, *iterable* must be a non-empty iterable (such as a non-empty string, tuple or list).
+The largest item in the iterable is returned.
+If two or more positional arguments are provided, the largest of the positional arguments is returned.

    The optional *key* argument specifies a one-argument ordering function like that used for :meth:`list.sort`.
 The *key* argument, if supplied, must be in keyword